 The fuel injector is the last stop for fuel in your engine before it goes inside to the combustion chamber.
 It is basically an electrically operated gate that opens just long enough to meter the perfect amount of fuel to run the engine.

-The piston travels up and down, and converts the pressure from combustion into movement.
-Detergent cleaner can help remove or reduce deposits have been shown to be effective in reducing or eliminating deposit-related drivability and performance loss.
+The piston travels up and down and converts the pressure from combustion into movement.
+A detergent cleaner can help remove or reduce deposits that have been shown to be effective in reducing or eliminating deposit-related drivability and performance loss.

 The combustion chamber is where the burning of the air/fuel mixture happens.
 Deposits in the combustion chamber can affect heat transfer and air/fuel compression.
 Excess heat can cause premature ignition and knocking.
 Some vehicles contain knock sensors that are used to determine engine knock or pre- or post-detonation.
 With these sensors, the computer will detune the engine to eliminate this symptom, which has an adverse effect on performance.
 Fuel system deposits will cause knocking, which is why it is so important to keep your fuel system clean.

 Fuel Injection Services